Living Christmas Tree Tips

 Living Christmas Tree Tips For Planting

-Living trees cannot go straight from a warm living room to a frigid garden.
-Store the tree in a cool shed or garage for two or three weeks to acclimate to cooler temperatures.
-Continue to water it daily.
+Living trees cannot go straight from a warm room to a frigid garden.
+To acclimate to cooler temperatures, store the tree in a cool shed or garage for two or three weeks.
+Then, continue to water it daily.

-Then transfer the tree to the pre-dug hole.
-Remove the burlap and plant the tree so that the warmed soil (from the shed, remember?) comes just to the bottom of the trunk.
-Water thoroughly with lukewarm water.
+Then, transfer the tree to the pre-dug hole.
+Remove the burlap and plant the tree so that the warmed soil (from the shed, remember?) comes to the bottom of the trunk—thoroughly water lukewarm water.

 You Might Like These: